safelong/play-angular-require-sbadmin/README.md

     |- app
     |-- assets
-    |--- javascripts    <- contains all the JavaScript/CoffeeScript modules
+    |--- js             <- contains all the JavaScript/CoffeeScript modules
     |---- app.js        <- app module, wires everything together
     |---- main.js       <- tells RequireJS how to load modules and bootstraps the app
     |---- common/       <- a module, in this case